xiufengliu/influence/README.md

 1. Create a new class in the `src/clustering/` directory that extends `BaseClustering`
 2. Implement the required methods: `fit()` and `predict()`
 3. Update `main.py` to include the new algorithm

+## Memory Management and Troubleshooting

+### Memory Optimization

+The TNNLS experiments can be memory-intensive, especially when using SHAP and LIME influence methods.
+To avoid memory issues:

+1. Use the sequential approach with `test_tnnls_sequential.py` which runs one influence method at a time
+2. Start with Spearman influence method which is the least memory-intensive
+3. Reduce the number of parallel jobs (the sequential script uses only 1 job)
+4. Run experiments one by one rather than all at once

+### Common Issues and Solutions

+1. **Out of Memory Errors**:
+   - Use `test_tnnls_sequential.py` instead of running all experiments at once
+   - Run with only Spearman influence: `python test_tnnls_sequential.py spearman`
+   - Reduce the number of datasets or experiments

+2. **Hanging Processes**:
+   - This usually indicates memory pressure.
+Kill the process and try with fewer parallel jobs
+   - Use the sequential approach with one influence method at a time

+3. **Transition Matrix Visualization Errors**:
+   - These are handled automatically in the latest version by skipping single-cluster cases

+4. **Parameter Name Mismatches**:
+   - These have been fixed in the latest version

 ## Contributing and Development